nopcorn/rr-opsec-wrapper/README.md

 # rr-opsec-wrapper
-Reusable Github action for use in offensive security workflow
+Reusable Github action for use in offensive security workflows